Timing can be everything in the room.

 - medications and

-Keep in mind that it might take time to find the treatment or combination of treatments that will work for you.
-Behavioral treatment plus drug therapy might be the most effective course.
+Remember that it may require some time to discover the treatment or blend of medications that will work for you.
+Behavioral treatment plus drug therapy might be the most efficient way.

 Pelvic floor exercises